todbot/blink1-python/README.md

 * Automatic installation via Python Package Index.
 * Higher level control over the blink(1).
 * Single implementation with `pyhidapi` (instead of PyUSB), intended to be installed with admin access or virtualenv.

+This library lives at https://github.com/todbot/blink1-python

+Originally written by @salimfadhley, at https://github.com/salimfadhley/blink1/tree/master/python/pypi.
+Moved to this repository and rewritten for `pyhidapi` by @todbot.

 Installation
 ------------